kuzzleio/documentation-old/src/api-documentation/notifications/index.md

 layout: full.html
 algolia: true
 title: Notification Types
-description: understanding the Kuzzle Backend real-time notifications mechanisms
+description: understanding Kuzzle real-time notifications
 show-subheader: true
 order: 500
 ---

 # Notification Types

-A client can [subscribe to document changes in Kuzzle Backend]({{ site_base_path }}api-documentation/controller-realtime/subscribe) in order to receive a notification each time a document matches a certain criteria.
+A client can [subscribe to document changes in Kuzzle]({{ site_base_path }}api-documentation/controller-realtime/subscribe) in order to receive a notification each time a document matches a certain criteria.

 ---